 - key: Specify any number of unique strings separated with commas that can be used to identify your script(an array of strings).

 - category: The plugin maintains necessary and non-necessary as two default categories.
-Assign the category slug of an existing cookie category for the script.
-If such a category is not existing then you will have to create a new cookie category and assign it’s slug here.
+Assign the category slug of an existing category for the script.
+If such a category does not exist then create a new cookie category and assign its slug.

 - status: Set the status as ‘yes’ to make it active by default else set as ‘no’.

 On inserting the above code snippet to the function.php file, the script blocker interface will be as shown below: